usemarkup/JobQueueBundle/README.md

 Introduction
 ============

-The Job Queue Bundle is responsible for managing Recurring, and non recurring jobs.
+The Job Queue Bundle is responsible for managing recurring, and non recurring jobs.

-It uses php-resque to manage a job queue, which is stored in redis, and for which various workers process tasks.
+It uses php-resque to manage a job queue, (for which various workers process tasks).
 These workers should be maintained by supervisord to ensure they don't fail.

 This bundle utilizes the BCCResqueBundle, which provides glue code between phpr-esque and Symfony2.

-Certain parts of the BCCResque Bundle, have been reimplemented in this Bundle to allow more control, particularly templates/controllers and styling used to view the job queue.
+Certain parts of the BCCResque Bundle, have been reimplemented in this Bundle to allow more control, particularly templates/controllers and styling used to view the job queue, and support for viewing the recurring job configuration.

 Adding Jobs
 ============